 South Carolina Quick Facts

-The state capital of South Carolina is Columbia which is also the largest city in
+- The state capital of South Carolina is Columbia which is also the largest city in the state.

-South Carolina ranks as the 24th most populous state in the US (source 2013 United States
+- South Carolina ranks as the 24th most populous state in the US (source 2013 United States Census Bureau estimate).

 South Carolina Interesting Facts

 - Contrary to what you might think, South Carolina ranks higher in terms of annual peach production than Georgia.
 In fact, it produces and ships the most peaches of any state east of the Mississippi.